kt3k/deps_info/README.md

 # deps_info v0.0.1

-> An alternative to `deno info`, provides API, can work with unknown media types
+> An alternative to `deno info`, supports non-standard file imports, such as .css, .svg, etc

 # APIs